markremmey/sdp-workshop/lab_instructions/lab_2.md

 ![](images/step3e-import-sample-data.png)
 Apply the labels to all forms by repeating the process in step e
 ![](images/step3f-import-sample-data.png)
-#### Step 4 - Train the model after labeling the forms, click on "Train" and provide the below information
+#### Step 4 - Train the model
+After labeling the forms, click on "Train" and provide the below information
 ![](images/step4a-train-the-model.png)
 ![](images/step4b-train-the-model.png)
 #### Step 5 - Test the Model on Test Data